 These percentages also represent the relative increase and decrease by comparing the current period to the prior period.

 Example.
 The date range I selected is Last 30 Days.
-If I hover over Feb 19, then it will compare the values of my selected metrics (in this case, Total Sales and Blended ACoS) to those of January 20 (the 30 days before it).
+If I hover over Feb 19, then it will compare the values of my selected metrics to those of January 20 (the 30 days before it).

 What is the difference between an orange and green percentage?